123wowow123/chronopin/README.md

 and with it's Social Features,
 You and Other Like Minding people can collaborate to share your Thoughts and Feelings about the Event Throughout it's Lifecycle

-In a sense Chronopin will be able to harness wisdom of the crowd and Anyone can Equip Themselves with that Wisdom -
+In a sense Chronopin will be able to harness the wisdom of the crowd and Anyone can Equip Themselves with that Wisdom
 All this is done Through as simple Pin and Reminder System.

 It also has the Ability to Suggest similar Events, Relavant to your Time and Place